mauritssilvis/challenges/java/java-project-intellij/README.md

 With this part of the [Java challenges](..) project, I provide the code and settings for a Java project set up using IntelliJ IDEA.

 Below, I give [background information](#1-background) on the project's [code](#11-java) and [IntelliJ IDEA's configuration](#12-intellij-idea).
+I also discuss [issues](#2-issues-and-solutions) that can occur when setting up a Java project using IntelliJ IDEA.

 ## 1. Background